 Volunteer abroad in a community where local health systems are overwhelmed or non-existent.
-Our international medical and professional volunteers care for the whole person — physical, emotional, social, and spiritual.
+Our international medical and global health volunteers care for the whole person — physical, emotional, social, and spiritual.
 Together, we build and strengthen health systems so that they will thrive when we’re gone.

 Frequently Asked Questions